sairis-ai/help-center/docs/admin/administration/ai-management/content/content-properties.md

 2. Select a new file to replace the current one
 3. The file is uploaded and processed while maintaining the same metadata

+### AI Processing Status

+After uploading, files are processed by the AI system:

+1. Processing status is indicated in the Content Properties
+2. During processing, a progress indicator is shown
+3. If processing takes longer than expected, a "Retry AI Processing" button appears
+4. Click "Retry" if processing seems stuck or encounters issues

 ### Editing Multiple Files

 When uploading multiple files: